brookep1/OpenYT3D/README.md

 #Open Youtube in 3DVision Stereo Video Player
 https://github.com/brookep1/OpenYT3D

-This helper batch script can be used to play 3D Youtube videos on the standard NVidia 3DVision Player
+This helper batch script can be used to play half-SBS formated videos from Youtube, VIMEO, and a few other sites on the standard NVidia 3DVision Player in one step.
+Paste the standard URL and the script will pop-open the Player and play the URL.
+Simple as that.

 ##Features: